Skip to main content

 Testing Strategies

-• Unit tests: Focus on business logic and edge cases
+• Unit tests: Business logic and edge cases — especially idempotency logic

-• Integration tests: Verify service interactions and data flow
+• Integration tests: Service interactions and data flow

-• End-to-end tests: Simulate complete user journeys including failures
+• End-to-end tests: Complete user journeys including failures

 Test Data Management

 Use synthetic test data that mimics production patterns without exposing real customer information.
-Implement test payment gateways that simulate various success and failure scenarios.
+Implement test payment gateways that simulate:

 What Are Common Payment System Architecture Mistakes?